 Where can I find out more about the course and the event?

-To read more about the event and what to expect on the day, read the event ‘guidance notes’ by GOING HERE
+To read more about the event and what to expect on the day, read the event ‘guidance notes’ by CLICKING HERE

 What’s the course?